 Market Harborough C of E is a non-selective Church of England School.
 Children start school in the September of the academic year in which they have their fifth birthday.
 We have a comprehensive induction programme for children starting Early Years Foundation Stage (EYFS) which includes visits by our staff to see the children in their pre-school setting, an evening presentation to parents, an informal “getting to know you” tea party, a series of taster sessions in school and an information booklet for children and parents to share.

 If you are considering sending your child to our school we would encourage you to come and look around and speak to our Headteacher - please contact the school office to make an appointment.
 We also offer Open Events throughout September and October of each year, where you are welcome to visit the school for a tour.
 For details please see our 'News & Events' page.

-If you don't live in Leicestershire your application must be made to the Local Authority where you live.
+If you don't live in Leicestershire, your application must be made to the Local Authority where you live.
 For example, if you live in Northamptonshire, you must complete the Northamptonshire County Council application form for a primary school place, even if you intend to send your child to a school in Leicestershire.

 Each Local Authority has a duty to provide school places for all pupils living in its area.
 Leicestershire achieves this by giving high priority to catchment area children, and by allowing parental preference wherever possible.